-According to a study, motivated learners are more inclined to engage in complicated tasks, participate actively, celebrate learning, and adopt a deep learning strategy, resulting in enhanced performance, perseverance, and creativity (Esra & Sevilen, 2021).
-Contemporary viewpoints relate motivation to cognitive and emotional processes in individuals, such as ideas, beliefs, and goals, and emphasise the learner-learning environment interaction (Yu & Jee, 2021).
-The motivation is seen as a personality trait that remains consistent throughout events and contexts.
+According to another study, motivated learners are more inclined to engage in complicated tasks, participate actively, celebrate learning, and adopt a deep learning strategy, resulting in enhanced performance, perseverance, and creativity (Esra & Sevilen, 2021).
+Contemporary viewpoints relate motivation to cognitive and emotional processes in individuals, such as ideas, beliefs, and goals, and emphasise learner-learning environment interaction (Yu & Jee, 2021).
+Motivation is seen as a personality trait that remains consistent throughout events and contexts.
 Many studies have focused on identifying lists of qualities of successful online students, and it appears that intrinsic drive is one of them (Rahman et al., 2021).
 Interestingly, similar studies of both online and on-campus students have discovered that online students are more intrinsically driven than their on-campus counterparts, at both the postgraduate and undergraduate levels (Fang, 2020).
-Thus, this study’s scope includes ing , self-motivation significantly correlated with students’ learning satisfaction.
+Thus, this study’s scope includes ascertaining whether self-motivation is significantly correlated with students’ learning satisfaction.

 Adaptability